exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Remove any multiple traits from use expressions
-* Review the class tree, and remove any trait mentionned multiple times
+* Review the class tree, and remove any trait mentioned multiple times

 +-------------+---------------------------------------+
 | Short name  | Traits/MultipleUsage                  |